SEKOIA-IO/documentation/docs/xdr/features/collect/intakes.md

 2. Depending on the type of observable selected, you might need to select:
     - The observable property associated with your custom field
     - The observable name that you want to associate your custom field with
-3. Once saved, your new custom field will be displayed in the “Your custom field” section.
+3. Once saved, your new custom field will be displayed in the `Your custom field` section.
 You will be able to :
     - Edit it
     - Delete it
     - Manage custom fields